Balboa Park, located inside of San Diego, is one of the most famous attractions in the area. Once you’re there, you’ll see why.

 The San Diego Natural History Museum– or “The Nat” – grew out of what was once the San Diego Society of Natural History, founded in 1874.

 The museum, as it is today, has been open since January 1933.
 It’s nearly double in exhibit space and features all of the natural history and biodiversity in the Southern California area.

 Its collection of 9 million specimens spans across five different floors of exhibitions with everything from fossils and dinosaurs to flesh-eating beetles, a pendulum which proves the earth is spinning, and a 3D theater to help bring it all alive.

 All your exploring is bound to work up an appetite.
-Glide into the museum’s The Flying Squirrel Cafe.
-The menu consists of freshly prepared soups, homemade salads, grilled sandwiches, and brewed-t0-order espresso drinks.
+Glide into the museum’s Flying Squirrel Cafe.
+The menu consists of freshly prepared soups, homemade salads, grilled sandwiches, and brewed-to-order espresso drinks.